Skip to main content

 The values represent the EON balance, in "wei format" (1 ZEN = 1 with 18 zeros).

-The output files of steps 4 and 5 will be the ones used for the data loading and migration check steps.
+These artifacts will be the ones used for the data loading and migration check steps.